top of page

 How It All Began

-Penge Common was an area of ancient woodland and grazing first recorded in deeds in 957AD when it was gifted by King Eadwig to thane Lyfing as part of the Manor of Battersea.
+Penge Common was an area of ancient oak woodland and grazing first recorded in deeds in 957AD when it was gifted by King Eadwig to thane Lyfing as part of the Manor of Battersea.
 On the south side of the common was a coppice known as Clay Copse, used by commoners to provide firewood for their daily needs.
-Penge Common remained unchanged until 1827 when it was enclosed by act of parliament, divided and sold in lots for development.
+This coppice is the area known today as Betts Park.
+Penge Common remained largely unchanged until 1827 when it was enclosed by act of parliament, divided, and sold in lots for development.

 The current space known as Betts Park was donated to the people of Penge in 1928 by Frederick Betts in memory of his mother Sarah Betts.
 Mr Betts was a local landlord known for his unusual firm-but-fair approach to tenants.
-He donated the large residence and gardens of Oak Lawn villa bordering the Croydon Canal, for use as a library and park for the common people of the district.
+He donated the large residence and gardens of Oak Lawn villa bordering the Croydon Canal, for use as a library and park for the common people of the town.
+Penge Urban District Council acquired and added further land from adjacent gardens.

 In 1939 the park was doubled in size with a purchase of additional land by King George's Fields Foundation and a deed was applied to protect the land from any commercial activity or development in perpetuity.